tikv/website/content/blog/how-tikv-read-write.md

     caption="Raft Process in TiKV"
     number="" >}}

 TiKV uses the Raft consensus algorithm to ensure data safety and consistency.
-By default, three replicas are supported, and these three replicas form a Raft Group.
+By default, TiKV uses three replicas form a Raft Group.

 When the client needs to write some data, it sends the request to the Raft Leader.
-This process is called **Propose** in TiKV.
-The Leader encodes the operation into an entry and writes it into its own **Raft Log**.
-This is called **Append**.
+This process is called Propose in TiKV.
+The Leader encodes the operation into an entry and writes it into its own Raft Log.
+This is called Append.

 The Leader will also copy the entry to other Followers through the Raft algorithm.
-This is called **Replicate**.
-After the Follower receives the entry, it will also perform an **Append** operation, and in the meantime inform the Leader that the Append is successful.
+This is called Replicate.
+After the Follower receives the entry, it will also perform an Append operation, and in the meantime inform the Leader that the Append is successful.

 When the Leader finds that the entry has been appended by majority of nodes, it considers that the entry Committed.
 Then, it can decode the operations in the entry, execute them, and apply them to the state machine.
-This is called **Apply**.
+This is called Apply.

 TiKV supports a feature called Lease Read.
 For Read requests, they can be sent directly to the Leader.
-If the Leader determines that its lease has not expired, it directly provides the Read service without having to go through the Raft process.
+If the Leader determines that its time-based lease has not expired, it directly provides the Read service without having to go through the Raft process.
 If the lease has expired, the Leader will be forced to go through the Raft process to renew the lease before it provides the Read service.

 ### Multi Raft